Local Government and Schools Pay 2026/27: Ballot Open From Monday

 Posted on:

-The GMB pay ballot covering all workers across local government, school & academies that follow National Joint Council (NJC Green Book) pay, terms and conditions across England, Wales and Northern Ireland is now open.
+GMB pay ballot covering all workers across local government, school & academies that follow National Joint Council (NJC Green Book) pay, terms and conditions across England, Wales and Northern Ireland is now open.

-GMB members will have their say on pay and we now need you to take part in this important ballot and let us know if you are prepared to accept or reject the pay offer.
+GMB members will have their say on pay, and we now need you to take part in this important ballot and let us know if you are prepared to accept or reject the pay offer.

-The closing date for the ballot is 20 June.
+The closing date for the ballot is 22 May.

 A vote to reject is also your vote in favour of a move to a formal industrial action ballot.